MinBZK/ai-validation/docs/Projects/TAD/Reporting-Standard/latest.md

 - 0.1a2: introduces typed artifacts
 - 0.1a1: initial draft version of this reporting standard

-[^1]: Deviation from the HuggingFace specification is in the Licence field.
-HuggingFace only accepts dataset id's from [HuggingFace license list](https://huggingface.co/docs/hub/repositories-licenses) while we accept any license from [Open Source License List](https://opensource.org/license).
+[^1]: Deviation from the Hugging Face specification is in the Licence field.
+Hugging Face only accepts dataset id's from [Hugging Face license list](https://huggingface.co/docs/hub/repositories-licenses) while we accept any license from [Open Source License List](https://opensource.org/license).

-[^2]: Deviation from the HuggingFace specification is in the `model_index:results:dataset` field.
-HuggingFace only accepts one dataset, while we accept a list of datasets.
+[^2]: Deviation from the Hugging Face specification is in the `model_index:results:dataset` field.
+Hugging Face only accepts one dataset, while we accept a list of datasets.

-[^3]: Deviation from the HuggingFace specification is in the Dataset Type field.
-HuggingFace only accepts dataset id's from [HuggingFace datasets](https://hf.co/datasets) while we also allow for any url pointing to the dataset.
+[^3]: Deviation from the Hugging Face specification is in the Dataset Type field.
+Hugging Face only accepts dataset id's from [Hugging Face datasets](https://hf.co/datasets) while we also allow for any url pointing to the dataset.

-[^4]: For this extension to work relevent metrics (such as for example false positive rate) have to be added to the [HuggingFace metrics](https://hf.co//metrics), possibly this can be done in our organizational namespace.
+[^4]: For this extension to work relevent metrics (such as for example false positive rate) have to be added to the [Hugging Face metrics](https://hf.co//metrics), possibly this can be done in our organizational namespace.